gdotgordon/site_word_freq/README.md

-After a bit of searching, I found a technique in Donovan and Kernighan's "The Go Programming Language" book that presents a "counting" technique, wherein each request to scan a page at a given URL is sent to one channel, abd this is balanced by a response from that scan sent to another channel.
+After a bit of searching, I found a technique in Donovan and Kernighan's "The Go Programming Language" book that presents a "counting" technique, wherein each request to scan a page at a given URL is sent to one channel, and this is balanced by a response from that scan sent to another channel.
 When the count of outstanding requests reaches 0, we are done.
 To use this algorithm in a robust way, especially in the face of user or cloud-container based cancellation of the process, required significantly refining the idea to make it bullet-proof.